23 Day Silk Road & Stans Adventure Dep Bishkek

 This morning, the group will head directly to the Kazakh border.
 Kazakhstan is the largest country by area of the Silk Road, and while it has a reputation for broad open spaces, you’ll start in the picturesque mountain region of the South East.

-Accommodation: Hotel Kazzhol Park (or similar)
+Accommodation: Hotel Kazzhol Park, Kazakhstan (or similar)

 Included: Breakfast, Picnic Lunch, Dinner